PUBLIC ART EXHIBITIONS + PERFORMANCES

 Mi Querido Barrio, an augmented reality project and mobile app employing artists and local youth to landmark East Harlem’s rich history and cultural legacy.

-CCCADI-Lincoln Center-Out-of-Doors Festival partnership (“Heritage Sunday”) is a dynamic program featuring music and dance performances from around the world.
+CCCADI-Lincoln Center-Out-of-Doors Festival partnership (“Heritage Sunday”) is an annual dynamic program featuring music and dance performances from around the world.

-The Loiza Festival- in collaboration with Hermanos Fraternos de Loiza Inc. celebrates Afro-Puerto Rican culture in East Harlem.
+The Loiza Festival partnership - in collaboration with Hermanos Fraternos de Loiza Inc. celebrates Afro-Puerto Rican culture in East Harlem.